84 ELM STREET

-This 1806 property, one of the oldest houses in the village of Camden, served as a family home well into the 1900s.
-Now a bed & breakfast for over 25 years, Elms of Camden has welcomed guests from across the country and around the world.
-Its newest owners, Gary and James, bought the house in July 2017 (yes, this year) after dreaming about it for years.
+This 1806 property, one of the oldest homes in the village of Camden, originally served as a residence for the Curtis Family.
+Now a Bed & Breakfast, Elms of Camden has welcomed guests from across the country and around the world.
+Its newest owners, Gary and James, purchased the home in July 2017 and continue the same great level of service, hospitality, and attention to detail set forth by all its previous owners.

 - Thomas Jefferson was President of the United States.